“That’s absolutely ridiculous. You would never do that on a real call.”

 Our famous EMT, AEMT and Paramedic PASS apps are a little more challenging than the NREMT itself.
 We did that on purpose.
-If you can succeed on the PASS practice exams, you can succeed on the National Registry.
+If you can succeed on PASS practice exams, you can succeed on the NREMT.
 Check out the PASS apps.

-Our subscription site is the most complete, most affordable NREMT prep program there is.
+The most affordable NREMT prep program there is!
+This site is especially good for people who struggled in class or who already failed the NREMT once.
 High quality questions closely resemble those found on the NREMT.
-It’s especially good for people who may have struggled in class.
 Get a Premium membership.

 In two hours, learn how to analyze NREMT test questions.
-This video walks you through practice NREMT questions (including samples of TEIs) and teaches you how to approach challenging questions for the best chance of success.
+This video walks you through practice NREMT questions (including TEIs) and teaches you how to approach challenging questions.
+There’s nothing else like it!
 Stream from LC-Ready.com.

 If you’ve failed the NREMT 3 times, the National Registry requires you to take a 24-hour remedial course before your next attempt.
 This program is the most comprehensive course there is.
 Bonus: It’s not just a bunch of boring slides.
 Sign up for EMT remedial training.